 Take time to prepare your application thoroughly and accurately because it is then more likely to be processed quickly and will cost less in the long run.

 The consent process

 We can guide you through the application process.

 It is everyone's responsibility to comply with the relevant rules and requirements.

 - View the Resource Management Act 1991

 - Read RMA guidelines from the Ministry for the Environment

-- The National Environmental Standards for Plantation Forestry came into effect on the 1st May.
+- The National Environmental Standards for Plantation Forestry came into effect on 1 May 2018.
 Visit the Ministry for Environment website for regulations that need to be complied with.